 Your First SDK Integration

 15-minute walk from npm install to a working Node.js script that emits records, attaches canonical references, and queries them back.
-Zero magic — just the kernel speaking JSON over HTTP.
+Zero magic — just the engine speaking JSON over HTTP.

-This tutorial assumes you already have spl installed and a daemon running with a token in ~/.syncro/token.
+This tutorial assumes you already have spl installed and an instance running with a token in ~/.syncro/token.
 If you don't, do the Quickstart and Authentication setup first — both take under five minutes.

 What you'll build